ganeshreddyt/MySQL-World/README.md

-# 💾 SQL Portfolio
+# 💾 SQL-World
+**"In the database of life, I always SELECT happiness FROM opportunities WHERE challenges > 0;"** 😉

-👋 Welcome to my SQL portfolio!
+👋 Welcome to my SQL World!
 Here, I showcase my expertise in SQL through two exciting projects, highlighting my ability to analyze real-world datasets and extract actionable insights.

 ---